 A Qualifying Examination at the beginning of the third year of studies is a means of determining the potential of the student for independent thought, experimental acumen, comprehension of the general field, and potential for exploiting a relevant problem in a scientifically sound manner.
 The M.S. degree is awarded upon successful completion of this examination.

 A one semester Teaching Assistantship is required.
-Students complete this requirement in the fall semester of their third year of study.
+Students complete this requirement in their third or fourth year of study.
+In addition, students are expected to participate in Science Outreach activities.

 At the end of the first year, students choose a permanent advisor and embark on a Ph.D. thesis research program.
 Students may choose any faculty member in the School of Medicine and Dentistry or a participating faculty member in the College of Arts and Sciences as their research advisor.
 The Ph.D. is awarded based on development of an Independent Thesis Research Project as well as a written dissertation describing the rationale, methodology, results, conclusions and significance of the project.